Accurate and convergent energetics of color centers by wavefunction theory: Results

+can be used.
+We note that this formula of Ham assumes pure linear electron-phonon coupling (i.e. Mexican hat potential energy surface with $\delta_{\rm JT}=0$), therefore, we substituted $E_{\rm JT}+\frac{1}{2}\delta_{\rm JT}$ to the numerator of the exponential expression.
+The damping factor for $\Delta$ ($q$ reduction factor) derives from $p$ as

-More importantly, the dynamic Jahn-Teller instability of the $^3E$ states attenuates the bare $\lambda_z$ and $\Delta$ splitting parameters obtained at MECP by the so-called Ham reduction factors~\cite{Ham_1968}.
-In our calculations, the corresponding multiplicators were found to be $p$=0.17 and $q$=0.59.
+regardless of the range of $E_{\rm JT}/h\nu_e$.
+In our calculations, the corresponding multiplicators were found to be $p=0.23$ and $q=0.62$.

-Having the proper values at hand, the damped SOC elements $p\lambda_z$ and $q\Delta$ can be readily compared to the available experimental data as summarized in Table~\ref{table:ZFS_data}.
-While raw $\lambda_z$ is more than 5 times larger than the experimental value, the Ham-reduced result ($p\lambda_z$ = 4.20 GHz) is in reasonable agreement with the measurements (5.3 GHz).
-Similarly, after taking into account the $q$ reduction factor, the experimental $\Delta$ splitting of 1.55 GHz is reproduced by our calculations (1.71 GHz) with high accuracy.
+Having the proper values at hand, the damped SOC elements $p\lambda_z$ and $q\Delta$ can be readily compared to the available experimental data\cite{Batalov:PRL2009} as summarized in Table~\ref{table:ZFS_data}.
+While raw $\lambda_z$ is more than 5 times larger than the experimental value, the Ham-reduced result ($p\lambda_z$ = 4.32 GHz) is in reasonable agreement with the measurements (5.3 GHz).
+Similarly, after taking into account the $q$ reduction factor, the experimental $\Delta$ splitting of 1.55 GHz is reproduced by our calculations (1.74 GHz) with high accuracy.
 We note that the ab initio reproduction of these parameters is especially challenging due to the exponentialized $\frac{E_{\rm JT}}{h\nu_e}$ term in the reduction factors, which easily introduces considerable errors.
-As for the $D_{es}$ parameter, we obtained 2.17 GHz slightly overestimating the experimental 1.42 GHz.

-In total, within the applied computational framework, experimental zero-field-splitting parameters were recovered with absolute errors of 0.1-1.1 GHz.
-The relative error are below 20\%, with the sole exception of $D_{es}$, which is off by a factor of 1.5.
+This feature of the ZFS calculations is also manifested in the poor convergence behavior of $p\lambda_z$ with respect to model size (see SI, Table S10), compared to the smooth convergence of all other energies and properties presented in this study.
+Namely, we found more than 1 GHz difference between the respective values computed for MODEL-3 and MODEL-4.
+On the other hand, both $\lambda_z$ and the JT parameters required for $p$ (i.e. $E_{\rm JT}$, $\delta_{\rm JT}$, $h\nu_e$) show definite signs of convergence.
+Therefore, we attribute the apparent model size effect to the unfortunate accumulation of small numerical uncertainties and consider the value of 4.32 GHz as the converged spin-orbit coupling parameter.